bhuvanakundumani/fdx_webapp/README.md

-A bus name board classifier built using Fastai.
-It can identify bus name boards for the routes -
+A pattern classifier built using Fastai.
+It can identify patterns - stripes, checks, solids.

-'17D', '12G', '11H', '5E', '11G' Test it out with the images available in the test_images folder.
+Test it out with the images available in the test_images folder.

-This webapp is available at - https://bus-board-identifier.onrender.com/
+This webapp is available at - https://patterns.onrender.com/

-The guide for production deployment to Render is at https://course.fast.ai/deployment_render.html.